zoom/zoom-bot-demo/README.md

 3. Add the following values in config.js:
 Client ID, Client Secret, Redirect URI, Account ID, Channel ID, and BotJID

+  a.
 You can find your Client ID and Client Secret, by going to Marketplace > Manage > “Your Bot” > App Credentials.
 Make sure that you are using the correct credentials (i.e. Development or Production).

+  b.
 At the same time, make sure that your redirect URI is similar to the one in your marketplace bot account.
 If you do not have a redirect URI, we recommend using ngrok.

   Please refer to the following screenshot:

   ![alt text](http://s3.amazonaws.com/user-content.stoplight.io/14683/1554148180886)

+  c.
 To get your Account ID, send the following request: https://api.zoom.us/v2/users

+  d.
 To get your Channel ID, send the following request: https://api.zoom.us/v2/im/users/{UserID}/channels

-  Once you receive a response, which would be like:
+  Once you receive a response, your 'channel id' would be the value received for the 'group_jid' field.
-  {}
-  , you would be the value

   You can consider using Postman to make requests to our API’s.
 For more information, please visit here.

+  e.
 The verify code (Verification Token) and BotJID can be found, in the features section of your BOT.

   Please refer to the following section for more details:
   ![alt text](http://s3.amazonaws.com/user-content.stoplight.io/14683/1554149625443)